-Unless otherwise required by law, the district may, but is not required to, impose long-term suspensions or expulsions only for student behaviors listed in behavioral violations that meet the definitions provided under RCW 28A.600.015 (6)(a) through (d), which include:
+Unless otherwise required by law, the district may, but is not required to, impose long-term suspensions or expulsions only for behavioral violations that meet the definitions provided under RCW 28A.600.015 (6)(a) through (d), which include:

 - 1. Having a firearm on school property or school transportation in violation of RCW 28A.600.420; - 2.
-Any of the following offenses listed in RCW 13.04.155, including any violent offense as defined in RCW 9.94A.030, any felony that Washington law defines as a class A felony or an attempt, criminal conspiracy, or solicitation to commit a class A felony, which includes: - a.
-Any violent offense as defined in RCW 9.94A.030, including: - any felony that Washington law defines as a class A felony or an attempt, criminal conspiracy, or solicitation to commit a class A felony, - manslaughter, - indecent liberties committed by forcible compulsion, - kidnapping, - arson,

-- assault in the second degree, - assault of a child in the second degree, - robbery, - drive-by shooting, and - vehicular homicide or vehicular assault caused by driving a vehicle while under the influence of intoxicating liquor or any drug, or by operating a vehicle in a reckless manner. - manslaughter, indecent liberties committed by forcible compulsion, kidnapping, arson, assault in the second degree, assault of a child in the second degree, robbery, drive-by shooting, vehicular homicide or vehicular assault caused by driving a vehicle while under the influence of intoxicating liquor or any drug, or by operating a vehicle in a reckless manner; - b.
-Any sex offense as defined in RCW 9.94A.030, which includes any felony violation of Chapter 9A.44 RCW (other than failure to register as a sex offender in violation of RCW 9A.44.132), including rape, rape of a child, child molestation, sexual misconduct with a minor, indecent liberties, voyeurism, and any felony conviction or adjudication with a sexual motivation finding; - inhaling toxic fumes in violation of Chapter 9.47A RCW; - any controlled substance in violation of Chapter 69.50 RCW; - any liquor violation of RCW 66.44.270; - c.
+Any of the following offenses listed in RCW 13.04.155, including: - a.
+Any violent offense as defined in RCW 9.94A.030, including: - any felony that Washington law defines as a class A felony or an attempt, criminal conspiracy, or solicitation to commit a class A felony, - manslaughter, - indecent liberties committed by forcible compulsion, - kidnapping, - arson. - assault in the second degree, - assault of a child in the second degree, - robbery, - drive-by shooting, and - vehicular homicide or vehicular assault caused by driving a vehicle while under the influence of intoxicating liquor or any drug, or by operating a vehicle in a reckless manner. - b.
+Any sex offense as defined in RCW 9.94A.030, which includes any felony violation of Chapter 9A.44 RCW (other than failure to register as a sex offender in violation of RCW 9A.44.132), including rape, rape of a child, child molestation, sexual misconduct with a minor, indecent liberties, voyeurism, and any felony conviction or adjudication with a sexual motivation finding;

+- c.
 Any weapons violation of Chapter 9.41 RCW, including having a dangerous weapon at school in violation of RCW 9.41.280; - d.
-Unlawful possession or delivery, or both, of a controlled substance in violation of Chapter 69.50 RCW. - any violation of Chapter 9A.36 RCW, including assault, malicious harassment, drive-by shooting, reckless endangerment, promoting a suicide attempt, coercion, assault of a child, custodial assault, and failing to summon assistance for an injured victim of a crime in need of assistance; - any violation of Chapter 9A.40 RCW, including kidnapping, unlawful imprisonment, custodial interference, luring, and human trafficking; - any violation of Chapter 9A.46 RCW, including harassment, stalking, and criminal gang intimidation; and - any violation of Chapter 9A.48 RCW, including arson, reckless burning, malicious mischief, and criminal street gang tagging and graffiti. - 3.
-Two (2) or more violations of the following within a three (3)-year period: - a. criminal gang intimidation in violation of RCW 9A.46.120; - b. gang activity on school grounds in violation of RCW 28A.600.455;

-- c. willfully disobeying school administrative personnel in violation of RCW 28A.635.020; and - d. defacing or injuring school property in violation of RCW 28A.635.060; and - 4.
+Unlawful possession or delivery, or both, of a controlled substance in violation of Chapter 69.50 RCW. - 3.
+Two (2) or more violations of the following within a three (3)-year period: - a. criminal gang intimidation in violation of RCW 9A.46.120; - b. gang activity on school grounds in violation of RCW 28A.600.455; - c. willfully disobeying school administrative personnel in violation of RCW 28A.635.020; and - d. defacing or injuring school property in violation of RCW 28A.635.060; and - 4.
 Any student behavior that adversely affects the health or safety of other students or educational staff.